texfaq/texfaq.github.io/FAQ-wrongpn.md

 ---
+title:  Page number is wrong at start of page
 section: Why does it _do_ that?
 subsection: Common errors
 date: 2014-06-10
 ---

-# Page number is wrong at start of page

 This is a long story, whose sources are deep inside the workings of TeX itself; it all derives from the TeX's striving to generate